 The interviewer wants to see that you have composure, problem solving skills and can stay focused in difficult conditions.
 It’s straight forward to answer this one – give an example of a time when you were faced with a stressful situation (not caused by you) and how you handled it with poise.

 - What do you know about our company?

-The interviewer wants to know that you have taken the time and interest to research the company, and to what depth you researched them.
-You should always do thorough research (2 to 3 hours) of preparation before an interview.
+The interviewer wants to know that you have taken the time and interest to research the company, and to what depth you have researched them.
+You should always do thorough research (2 to 3 hours) before an interview.

 - What are your achievements to date?

 The interviewer wants to know if you’re a high achiever by nature.
 If you are, you can easily rattle off public or private achievements which you are proud of.
 To answer this question, identify achievements, what action you took and how this benefitted your organisation, team or self.

 - Where do you see yourself five years from now?

 Employers look for employees with purpose and a sense of direction.
 Describe where you see yourself and how your goal is to continue to grow, learn, add value and take on new responsibilities in the future that build on the role for which you are applying.